Debug JavaScript

 The Sources panel.

-The Sources panel UI has 3 parts:
+The Sources panel has three sections:

-The 3 parts of the Sources panel UI.
+The 3 sections of the Sources panel.

-Step 3: Pause the code with a breakpoint
+Pause the code with a breakpoint

 A common method for debugging a problem like this is to insert a lot of console.log() statements into the code, in order to inspect values as the script executes.
 For example: